hyperhq/blog.hyper.sh/blog/source/user-interview-charlie-offenbacher.md

 ---

-In the first of a new series of user interviews, Charlie Offenbacher CTO of [thebookrocket.com](http://thebookrocket.com/) tell us why he chose [Hyper.sh](https://hyper.sh/) over first running his own Docker hosts, then Tutum (now Docker Cloud) and then Joyent.
+In the first of a new series of user interviews, Charlie Offenbacher CTO of [thebookrocket.com](http://thebookrocket.com/) tells us why he chose [Hyper.sh](https://hyper.sh/) over first running his own Docker hosts, then Tutum (now Docker Cloud) and then Joyent.

 [thebookrocket.com](http://thebookrocket.com/) is an amazing idea.
 Remember all those old college text books that you have stashed in the attic?
 You can now sell them easily and for a reasonable price.
 Or as they put it: _"It's like Kayak, but for books."_